 We hope you're able to walk, run and dance through your entire life with your healthy natural joints.
 But if you find that over time your hips have become arthritic and painful, hip replacement might be for you.
-Hips and several other joints are now replaceable through advanced technology and cutting-edge surgical techniques.

 Who Needs Hip Replacement Surgery

-Patients over 65 years old who've exhausted all other forms of treatment, maintained active lifestyles, and have chronic pain even while sitting or asleep are the prime candidates for hip replacement surgery.
-Rest pain, or chronic pain experienced even when the body is in a state of rest is the primary reason for the surgery after all other treatments have been exhausted.
+Patients over 65 years old who've exhausted all other forms of treatment, maintained active lifestyles and have chronic pain even while sitting or asleep are the prime candidates for hip replacement surgery.
+Rest pain, or chronic pain experienced even when the body is in a state of rest, is the primary reason for the surgery after all other treatments have been exhausted.